aj0strow/ajostrow.me/db/articles/redis-swipe-right.md

 RPUSH users:aj0strow:queue '{ json user }'
 ```

-After a few cursors, it's probably safe to start serving profiles to the user, the queue can continue to be built in the background.
+After a few cursors, it's probably safe to start serving profiles to the user.
+The queue is continued in the background.
 Time for swiping left or right.

 ### Skips